Associate Degree Nursing Admission Guide

 If you would like to determine your eligibility by calculating your cumulative points earned, please use our Admission Rubric.

-Applicant must score 80% or higher on each of the following subject areas:
+Applicant must take each of the following required sections:

 - Payment of $75.00 must be made by either credit or debit card.

-- Please note HESI official scores must be downloaded directly from Elsevier/Evolve website on a .pdf format (regardless taken at HCC or outside of HCC) - No exceptions.
+- Please note HESI official scoring sheets must be downloaded directly from Elsevier/Evolve website on a .pdf format (regardless taken at HCC or outside of HCC) - No exceptions.

 - HESI Remediation through Elsevier is FREE.